vero-nika-2828/yasmin-jas-photography/README.md

 ## Future implementations

 * Change the hero image for the carousel with a series of images using JavaScript
-* A section where the poeple will be able to add their comments directly on the website
+* A section where the people will be able to add their comments directly on the website
 * 'New' section where people will get notified about any new offers or promotions